MartaKliuchnik/alias-game/README.md

 Status Code: **200 OK**

-Description: This status indicates that the request was successful, and the server returns the leaderboard data.
+Description: This status indicates that the request was successful, and the server returns an array of user objects (the leaderboard data), or an empty array if no users are found.

 ```
 [